-A scientistic guru announces a theory, and recommends you act as that theory suggests.
+A shaman announces a theory, and recommends you act as that theory suggests.

-The trouble is that verification or falsification is impossible because the guru is always right.
+The trouble is that verification or falsification is impossible because the shaman is always right.

-If the action fails, the guru will say you didn’t try hard enough, or unforeseeable phenomena got in the way.
+If the action fails, the shaman will say you didn’t try hard enough, or unforeseeable phenomena got in the way.

 And if it succeeds, you may suspect it was down to a different cause, because success has a thousand fathers.

 For instance, where is the evidence that a debt crisis can be solved by accruing more debt (a de facto policy implemented today)?

 Without evidence to support or contradict the policy, you can’t rationally argue for or against it.

 If the policy fails it’s only because you did not pile on more debt fast enough, and so, the guru is always right.